 anotHERVIEWture Award

-The anotHERVIEWture AWARD introduces women and their work to you and a broader public in order to raise awareness of the female contribution in the building industry and engineering in order to highlight role models and to transform this field of profession towards equality and diversity.
+The anotHERVIEWture AWARD introduces women and their work to you and a broader public in order to raise awareness of the female contribution in the building industry and engineering.
+The prize is awarded every two years aiming to highlight role models and to transform this field of profession towards equality and diversity.

 Doris Schmidauer, Photographer: Wolfgang Zajc